 Another great London gay bar that isn’t in Soho.
 The RVT is London’s longest-running gay club.
 It’s become a key component of the UK’s gay scene.
 Famous drag queens like Lily Savage began their careers at the RVT.
 There’s also a legendary story about the night Freddie Mercury took Princess Diana to the RVT disguised as a boy.
 It sounds too good to be true but by all account this did take place in the 80s.

 The RVT hosts some excellent drag and theatre nights.
 There are also themed club nights.
 It’s a historic venue and a destination bar on many gay nights out in London.
 It’s more than worth the trek to Vauxhall.

 Ah, gay Paris.
-There are many great gay bars in Paris to choose from so it’s hard to pick a favourite.
+There are many great gay bars in Paris to choose from so it’s hard to pick a favorite.
 We’ve chosen COX as it’s where so many great nights out in Paris begin.
 It’s in Le Marais on Rue des Archive.
 The gay bars in Le Marais open up in the evening at Rue des Archive is the best place to start.
 There are several bars, most with terraces.
-You can sit outside and flirt with some locals – the Parisians aren’t as rude as legend would have it, in fact!
+You can sit outside and flirt with some locals - the Parisians aren’t as rude as legend would have it, in fact!
 COX has a long happy hour and you’ll enjoy mingling and potentially flirting on the terrace.